Advice > Software engineering

 Let’s take a look at these steps in more detail.

-If you’re looking for expert feedback on your resume, you can get help from our team of ex-FAANG recruiters, who will cover what achievements to focus on (or ignore), how to fine tune your bullet points, and more.
+If you’re looking for expert feedback on your resume, you can get insights from our team of ex-FAANG recruiters, who will cover what achievements to focus on (or ignore), how to fine-tune your bullet points, and more.

-If you do have a connection to someone at Google, it can be really helpful to get an employee referral to the internal recruiting team, as it may increase your chances of getting into the interview process.
+If you do have a connection to someone at Google, it can be really helpful to get an employee referral to the internal recruiting team.
+This may increase your chances of getting into the interview process.

 Some candidates will receive an invitation for an online test before moving on to the first-round calls.
-These are more common for internship and junior positions, but may appear in experienced positions as well.
+These are more common for internships, entry-level candidates applying through the Google SRE early career campus interview, and other junior positions.
+However, they may appear in experienced positions as well.

-The next step includes one or two calls with Google interviewers via Google Hangouts, which last 45-60 minutes each.
+The next step includes one or two calls with Google interviewers via Google Meet, which last 45-60 minutes each.

 These phone interviews are with a Google engineer.
-You will probably be given one or more coding problems to work through, and you may also be asked questions that test your knowledge on Linux internals, or asked to troubleshoot a process in Linux.
+You will probably be given one or more coding problems to work through, and you may also be asked questions that test your knowledge on Linux internals or be asked to troubleshoot a process in Linux.

 You’ll typically be doing your coding using a shared Google Doc, where you’re unable to run the code or see any static analysis.
-While most candidates chose to code in Python, you can choose to code in Java or C++ if you prefer.
+While most candidates choose to code in Python, you can choose to code in Java or C++, whichever you prefer.

 The final stage in the Google site reliability engineer interview process is the final onsite or virtual interview loop.
 This will include: